Skip to main content

 • Students must understand that using AI without proper attribution constitutes academic misconduct

-• The NMC Code emphasizes honesty and integrity - this extends to academic work
+• The NMC Code emphasises honesty and integrity - this extends to academic work

 • Using AI to complete assessments without disclosure undermines professional development